 This scale is subject to change; scoring in the ranges above guarantees you will receive at least the grade listed.

-Homework/Labs: There will be several homework and lab assignments over the course of the semester.
+Labs: There will be several lab assignments over the course of the semester.
 These assignments are designed to give you a chance to practice what you’ve learned and get feedback on your progress.
 You must demonstrate your finished lab assignments in the class, lab sections, or office hours to get credit.

 Quizzes: Your knowledge of the concepts covered in class will be evaluated via quizzes.
 These quizzes consist of two phases: individual and team, with a separate score for each.
 During the team phase of the quiz, you can discuss the questions with your teammates and come to a consensus on the answers.
 The individual and team portions of the quiz are turned in separately.
 Make-up quizzes are not given unless arranged at least one week in advance.

 Projects: The best way to learn is by putting theory into practice.
 This course features large projects that count for the majority of your grade.
 Remember to start early, ask questions, and go to office hours if necessary.